 Transparent traffic interception allows ETP Client to forward DNS traffic to enterprise resolvers and web traffic to SIA Proxy without modifying the device operating system or browser.

-Transparent traffic interception is currently in beta.
+Transparent traffic interception is generally available on the Windows version of the client.
+It's currently in beta on macOS.
 For more information, see Transparent traffic interception.

 To enable transparent traffic interception:

 In the Threat Protection menu of Enterprise Center, select Clients & Connectors > ETP Clients.

 In the configuration settings, enable Transparent Traffic Interception.

 Click Save.
 To save and deploy the settings, click Save and Deploy.

 If you haven’t deployed these settings, make sure you deploy them to the SIA network.
 For instructions, see Deploy configuration changes.